 Washington University in St. Louis

-This Bachelor of Science in business administration, with a major in entrepreneurship, is known as the Hatchery Program, taking place at the Olin Business School.
+This Bachelor of Science in business administration with a major in entrepreneurship is known as the Hatchery Program.
+This degree is housed at the Olin Business School.
 You’ll be nurtured by local investors and entrepreneurs as you create your own business plan; it’s the longest-running, university-affiliated business planning course in the U.S.

 You’ll be based in the heart of campus and have significant opportunities, including a 10-week internship program that runs events incorporating all schools across campus.
-You’ll also be able to enter into two business plan competitions that could see you win seed capital, the Olin Cup or the Youthbridge Social Enterprise and Innovation Competition.
+You’ll also be able to enter a business plan competition that could see you win seed capital, the Olin Cup or the Youthbridge Social Enterprise and Innovation Competition.
+Truly, the entrepreneurship education at Washington is top-notch.

-Undergraduate tuition at this university is a little above average, at approximately $56,300.
+The tuition for undergraduate degrees at this university is above average, at approximately $58,935.
 Double-occupancy, on-campus housing is around $11,500, with approximately $4,500 to $6,200 meal plan costs.
 There are also applicable fees, including a student activity fee of $562 and health and wellness fee of $524.

 Marquette University